 Question about 1985 Suzuki GS 700 ES

+Synchronizing and balancing the carbs will be a nightmare.
+I would make a diagram of what hoses attach where and mark each hose.
 If you remove any adjusting screws or jets, write down the number of turns it takes for removal and than put each one back the same number of turns.
 Before removing the carbs, drain them (assuming there is anything in them).
-Get a spray can of Berrymans carb cleaner (or another brand), and fill the float bowls full of cleaner by disconnecting the fuel lines and spraying into each fuel line until the level in the line is reaching the top of the float bowl.
-Wait for a couple of days while the cleaner softens the dried varnish residue in the carbs.
+Now get a spray can of Berrymans carb cleaner (or another brand), and fill the float bowls full of cleaner by disconnecting the fuel lines and spraying into each fuel line until the level in the line is reaching the top of the float bowl.
+Now wait for a couple of days while the cleaner softens the dried varnish residue in the carbs.
 Now remove the carbs as a set then dis-assemble and clean with a couple more cans of cleaner.

 a 6ya expert can help you resolve that issue over the phone in a minute or two.

 Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.

 the service is completely free and covers almost anything you can think of.(from cars to computers, handyman, and even drones)

 click here to download the app (for users in the US for now) and get all the help you need.